 Building a CW (and possibly AM) transmitter at this link, I decided to use a choke input supply.
 Had I used custom components, my first choice would have been a good capacitor input supply.

-Being a typical cheap ham, my decision to use a choke was based on using transformers I readily available.
-My collection of transformers are pulled from old equipment I've scrapped or are gifts from other people.
-They are not specified for any particular project.
+Being a typical "cheap ham", my decision to use a choke was based on using readily available salvaged power transformers.
+My collection of power transformers are largely pulled from old equipment I've scrapped.
+Like many of us, my home project transformers are usually not specially ordered for a particular project.
 My transformers were mostly harvested from old gear with vacuum tube rectifiers.

 Apparent and Normal Power Factor

 You probably never heard of this or considered it, but power factor causes some very strange effects in a power supply.
 Regular power factor is where the current and voltage are not in phase, and so the current times voltage no longer tells us the real power of the system.
 This is reactive power, and can even be called "VAR power" or volt-amperes reactive power.
 A transformer with significant flux leakage or that has a secondary loaded with an inductive or capacitive load has phase shift between voltage and current.
 This causes the primary to appear reactive and not resistive.
 This increases heating in components for a given amount of real power load.